 You could have a site that works wonderfully well, but it will be of no use if it’s hacked.
 Securing your website is your responsibility.
 You need to protect your data and your customers.

-Check the following to remove any vulnerabilities from your website:
+Check the following to remove any vulnerabilities as part of your website launch checklist:

 9. Have a backup solution in case of disaster

-Lastly, have a backup solution ready in case you lose all your data.
-Before you launch your website, check your backup and analyze the working process.
+Lastly, have a backup solution ready in case you lose all your data during the website launch.
+Before you launch your new website launch though, check your backup and analyze the working process.
 You should have a backup schedule in place too.

 Use business continuity planning software so your business can keep running if your website is down.
 This is especially important if you have an e-commerce website.